kitsonk/deno_example/README.md

 Which should output:

 ```
-[ "src/main.ts" ]
+TypeScript Version: 3.1.3
+Architecture: x64
+Platform: mac
+{}
+{ bar: "bar" }
+{ baz: "bar" }
 ```

 ## Checking with `tsc`

 You can clone this repository and run `tsc -p .` to validate the project.
 It should exit silently and produce no errors.

 ## Using VSCode